otr4j/otrv4/otrv4.md

 > TODO existing problem: encoding to be used within message payload is unaddressed.
 The result is that some chat protocols, which might support multiple formats, take an arbitrary decision.
 In addition, some of these protocols do support indicating the format, e.g. by MIME type, but this holds for the raw transport layer, i.e. the transport over which the OTR-encoded message travels.

+> TODO check if behavior is described: given encrypted session, how to respond if Query-message is received.

+> TODO check behavior of/handling of OTR Error messages.
+Must not be an unauthenticated message that can end an encrypted session.

+> TODO should we automatically extend trust to the OTRv4 identity if we receive a client profile with transitional (legacy, DSA) signature of trusted OTRv3 public key?

+> REMARK review what it states about (resistance against) active attacks

 > REMARK Phi+ does not describe how the Phi value should be extended with transport protocol specific values to be verified.

 This document describes version 4 of the Off-the-Record Messaging protocol.